-After modeling runon from recent-past precipitation events, we independently evaluated the effects of increased inter-annual precipitation variability and decreased annual precipitation amount on playa groundwater recharge.
-We manipulated a 20-year rainfall record to reflect both increased precipitation variability and decreased precipitation amount.
-We then used our rainfall-runon-recharge models (Fig. 3 & Fig. 4) to calculate the response of groundwater recharge beneath playas to changes in precipitation variability and amount under RCP 4.5, RCP 6.0, and RCP 8.5 scenarios (Fig. 5).
+decreased annual precipitation amount on playa groundwater recharge.
+We manipulated a 20 year rainfall record to reflect both increased precipitation variability and decreased precipitation amount.
+We then used our rainfall-runon-recharge models (figure 3 and figure 4) to calculate the response of groundwater recharge beneath playas to changes in precipitation variability and amount under RCP 4.5, RCP 6.0, and RCP 8.5 scenarios (figure 5).
 Climate models predict that increased atmospheric temperatures will increase precipitation variability and decrease precipitation amount in Southwestern USA (Melillo et al 2014).
-Under different climate-change scenarios for Southwestern USA, average atmospheric temperature would increase between 2 and 6 °C for RCP 4.5 and RCP 8.5 (Table S1).
-A rise in temperature would increase precipitation variability between 5-17% depending on the scenario (Wuebbles et al 2014).
-In turn, increased variability will increase the frequency of occurrence of large (>20mm) rainfall events and the mean event size (Sun et al 2007) (Table S1).
+Under different climate-change scenarios for Southwestern USA, average atmospheric temperature would increase between 2 and 6 °C for RCP 4.5 and RCP 8.5 (table S1).
+A rise in temperature would increase precipitation variability between 5%-17% depending on the scenario (Wuebbles et al 2014).
+In turn, increased variability will increase the frequency of occurrence of large (>20 mm) rainfall events and the mean event size (Sun et al 2007) (table S1).
 We found that for every 1% increase in inter-annual precipitation variability, average playa groundwater recharge rates increased 18%.
-In the most-extreme scenario, average playa groundwater recharge rates increased 300% from 6 mm/yr. to 22 mm/yr.
-(Fig. 5).
+In the most-extreme scenario, average playa groundwater recharge rates increased 300% from 6 mm yr-1 to 22 mm yr-1 (figure 5).

 Climate change predictions for Southwestern USA call for a decrease in mean annual precipitation of 2% for every degree Celsius increase in temperature (Wuebbles et al 2014).

-Mean annual precipitation would decrease 4-12% under the RCP 4.5-RCP 8.5 scenarios (Pierce et al 2013).
+Mean annual precipitation would decrease 4%-12% under the RCP 4.5-RCP 8.5 scenarios (Pierce et al 2013).
 We found that for every 1% decrease in precipitation amount, average playa groundwater recharge rates decreased 5%.
-In the extreme scenario, average playa groundwater recharge rates decreased 50% from 6 mm/yr. to 3 mm/yr.
-(Fig. 5).
+In the extreme scenario, average playa groundwater recharge rates decreased 50% from 6 mm yr-1 to 3 mm yr-1 (figure 5).
 Overall, we found that climate change would have a net positive effect on playa groundwater recharge resulting mainly from an increased number of large runoff-generating rainfall events.

-321 4.
-Discussion
+4. Discussion